paritytech/polkadot-sdk/src/api/transaction_unstable_submitAndWatch.md

 The JSON-RPC server doesn't (and can't) offer any guarantee that these peers have received the transaction or have saved it in their own transactions pool.
 In other words, no matter how large the value in `numPeers` is, no guarantee is offered that shutting down the local node will lead to the transaction being included.

-**Note**: In principle, a value of `numPeers` equal to 0 guarantees that shutting down the local node will lead to the transaction _not_ being included, assuming that no other node has submitted the same transaction.
+**Note**: In principle, a value of `numPeers` equal to 0 guarantees that shutting down the local node will lead to the transaction _not_ being included, assuming that the JSON-RPC server isn't a block producer and that no other node has submitted the same transaction.
 However, because JSON-RPC servers are allowed to delay or skip events, the JSON-RPC client can never be sure that `numPeers` was still equal to 0 when shutting down the node.

 If multiple `broadcasted` events happen in a row, the JSON-RPC server is allowed to skip all but the last.